Will-So/Sentiment-Analysis/readme.md

 # Methodology
 ## New Sentiment Analysis
-I train a new model to estimate the sentiment of each word based on
+I train a new model to estimate the sentiment of each word using the star ratings of the review as whether the sentiment should be positive or negative.
+In accordance with [1] I include a neutral category in the training.

 The results of my training set are as follows: